1. Output information

 Coherence is the degree to which data derived from different sources or methods, but referring to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain.

-MFP can be compared with both datasets and doing so provides a richer understanding of productivity movements in the UK.
-However, caution should be taken when comparing datasets as labour productivity is published both at the whole economy and the market sector level.
+MFP can be compared with labour productivity to provide a clearer understanding of productivity movements in the UK.
+However, caution should be taken when comparing datasets, as headline labour productivity measures are for the whole economy, not the market sector.

-Both estimates use largely the same data sources, but the processing is different in terms of the choice of age-price profile and further modelling in the case of capital services.
-More information is available in the VICS QMI.
+Both estimates use largely the same data sources, but the processing is different in terms of the choice of age or price profile, and because capital services uses further modelling.
+More information is available in our VICS QMI.

 Concepts and definitions